 - However, US Killing Eve fans significantly under index for cord cutting, with Comcast being their preferred pay-TV operator

-- Income distribution is evenly spread across the male-skewing fandom segment, with XXX year olds accounting for XXX of US XXX fans
+- Income distribution is evenly spread across the male-skewing fandom segment, with year olds accounting for of US fans

 Awareness: Do you know this show?

-Viewing: Have you watched this show in the previous XXX months?
+Viewing: Have you watched this show in the previous months?

-Fandom: Please indicate using a scale of XXX to XXX how much you like the show (MIDiA then assigns respondents who choose XXX and XXX as fans of the show).
+Fandom: Please indicate using a scale of to how much you like the show (MIDiA then assigns respondents who choose and as fans of the show).